es6kr/claude-code-sessions/packages/vscode-extension/README.md

 ### From Marketplace (Coming Soon)

-Search for "Claude Sessions" in VS Code Extensions.
+Search for "Claude Code Sessions" in VS Code Extensions.

 ## Usage

-1. Click the Claude Sessions icon in the Activity Bar (left sidebar)
+1. Click the Claude Code Sessions icon in the Activity Bar (left sidebar)
 2. Browse your projects and sessions
 3. Click a session to view its messages
 4. Right-click for rename/delete options